 Writing a wiki is nothing like building ordinary webpages.
 The most clear distinction is how pages are created and how they are linked to.
 In fact, on wikis, those two concepts are symbionts.
 On normal websites (normies, as I like to call them) you’d write a single article and possibly spice it up with a few hyperlinks—internal or external.
-Working on a wiki-article1, the spicing-up process would simply mean wrapping deserving keywords in brackets.
+Working on a wiki-article (( Specifically I’m referring to MediaWiki, the software that powers Wikipedia. )), the spicing-up process would simply mean wrapping deserving keywords in brackets.

 For example, Tintin is drawn in so-called ligne claire style.
 Writing an article on Tintin, one might type:

 the style, [[ligne claire]], is characterized by outlines all sharing the same thickness.
 When saving the page, the wiki motor will find the brackets and make